OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 <!--more-->

-And by the way this is the markup that we are going to use at the very and as our web component:
+And by the way, this is the markup that we are going to use at the very and as our web component:

 ```html
     <modal-window visible onclose='alert(this.tagName)'>